-- We evaluate the effectiveness of the innovative and emerging interventions that target enhancements in physical activity, functional mobility, and participation.
+- We evaluate the effectiveness of the innovative and emerging interventions that target enhancements in physical activity, functional mobility, physical literacy and participation.
 A strong focus of this work is on approaches that are grounded in motor learning principles in order to capitalize on neuroplasticity potential of the brain.
 The Lokomat robotic treadmill gait trainer is a centre-piece for this work.
 We are now including functional brain imaging within the Lokomat research.

 - We develop and validate outcome measures that will support and complement our intervention evaluation work.
 This might include work on questionnaires related to motivation and engagement, quality of life or life satisfaction measures, and evaluation of participation and individualized goal attainment.
 This research usually involves partnership with other labs and external partners and might be related to a particular health condition or go across diagnoses.